-Labor disputes are considered "unsettled discrepancies between the employer and the employee regarding the application of legislative and other regulatory actions in the sphere of labor of the Kyrgyz Republic and the working conditions provided for by the employment agreement (contract) and the collective agreement and agreements (Article 356).
+Labor disputes are defined as 'unresolved discrepancies between the employer and the employee regarding the establishment of new or changes to existing working conditions, as well as the application of legislative and other regulatory actions in the field of labor in the Kyrgyz Republic' (Article 240).

 Individual labor disputes are considered by labor dispute commissions, the authorized state body in the field of supervision and control over compliance with labor legislation, and the courts.
 An employee, at his choice, may apply for resolution of a labor dispute to the labor dispute commission or the authorized state body in the field of supervision and enforcement of labor legislation, or directly to the court.
-In cases where the organization has not created a labor dispute commission, the labor dispute is subject to consideration directly by the authorized state body in the field of supervision and control over compliance with labor legislation or in court (Article 412).
+In cases where the organization has not created a labor dispute commission, the labor dispute is subject to consideration directly by the authorized state body in the field of supervision and control over compliance with labor legislation or in court (Article 241).